 A free quadratic equation calculator that shows and explains each step in solving your quadratic equation.

-Calculating a solution to a quadratic equation may appear daunting.
-However, you have this handy-dandy quadratic equation solver.
-All kidding aside, quadratic equations can be reliably solved using the quadratic formula
+Solving a linear equation is straightforward.
+Solving a quadratic equation requires more work.
+Fortunately, you have this handy-dandy quadratic equation solver.
+All kidding aside, quadratic equations can be quickly solved using the quadratic formula

 , which is the same technique used by this quadratic equation solver.
 Try it, and it will explain each of the steps to you.
 Here is the quadratic formula:

-Quadratic equations are an important part of mathematics.
-Quadratic equations are needed to find answers to many real-world problems.
-The contour of a parablolic dish antenna is one example of an application of quadratic equations.
+You may be asking yourself, "Why is this stuff so important?"
+Quadratic equations are needed to calculate answers to many real-world problems.
+The geometry of a parablolic mirror is one example of an application of quadratic equations.

 We hope you find this quadratic equation solver useful.
-We encourage you to plug in different values for a, b, and c.
+We encourage you to try it with different values, and to read the explanation for how to reach your answer.
 But, if you just want to use it to calculate the answers to your quadratic equations, that's cool too.
-Thank you for your interest in Quadratic-Equation-Calculator.com.
+Thank you for using Quadratic-Equation-Calculator.com.

 for a random example of a quadratic equation.